Some scout troops and camps have a blanket ban of sheath knives. I think that’s a bad idea and here’s why.

 When it’s all said and done, scouting has never had more challenges.
 According to BSA statistics, enrollment continues to decline.
 Out of every 100 kids who start scouts, 30 will drop out the first year.

-One very visible thing that sets us apart from other youth programs is the emphasis on outdoor skills.
+One very visible thing that sets the Boy Scouts apart from other youth programs is the emphasis on outdoor skills.
 We owe it to the kids to make their scouting program exciting, dynamic and fun.
+Teach them to use fire and tools safely.
+Teach them outdoor ethics and teamwork.
+Teach them to grow up to become good men.
 Otherwise, scouting becomes yet another after school program that is no different from many others.

 Leon Pantenburg has been a scout volunteer for almost 20 years, and has been an active assistant scoutmaster with Troop 18 in Bend, Oregon since 2001.